doraemonj/doraemonj.github.io/zh-cn/写简历的五大铁律/index.md

-# Write an Incredible Resume: 5 Golden Rules!
+# Write an Incredible Resume: 5 Golden Rules

 Source from YouTube：